DrDeathBubbles/Facebook_video/readme.md

 # Talkbot
 This is a program for the automated processing and upload of videos to Facebook.
-It is composed of several files, but most notably
+It is composed of several files, but most notably Multiprocessing\_master\_control.py, People\_processing.py and Email\_processing.py

-1. Multiprocessing\_master\_control.py
+# Setup

+Install the python requirements using pip3 install -r requirements.txt in the virtualenv.
+W

+1. Install the python requirements using pip3 install -r requirements.txt
+2. Setup the SQS monitoring of the bucket.
+This is a two step process.
+    1. Create new queue - standard queue.
+Note, only one type of queue is useable by the bucket feed.
+    1. In the the bucket go to properties/
-2. People\_processing.py
+    2. Go into events.
+    3. Add notifications and add Put Post, send to SQS queue and select the created queue from above.
 3.

-# Setup
-Test

 ## Flow